archethic-foundation/aeip/README.md

-# ARCHEthic Improvement Proposals (AEIPs)
+# Archethic Improvement Proposals (AEIPs)

-ARCHEthic Improvement Proposals (AEIPs) describe standards for the ARCHEthic network, including core protocol specifications, client APIs, and any standards.
+Archethic Improvement Proposals (AEIPs) describe standards for the Archethic network, including core protocol specifications, client APIs, and any standards.

 **Before you initiate a pull request**, please read the [AEIP-1]() process document.